mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 "Dang, your social life is getting better, and every other aspect in your life is basically perfect.
 And here I am, feeling like my social life is declining and everything else is so crappy."

 I guess I was having a better social life, as in, I was getting to know a bunch of people through dating.
-"You know, part of me kind of wishes that I could be in a relationship so I know what it's like," I said.
+"You know, part of me kinda wishes that I could be in a relationship so I know what it's like," I said.

 "There are definitely good things about being in a serious relationship.
 I've always been in a serious relationship when I date though.
 I think it's good that you get to date different people and get to know them, so enjoy it before you get serious.
-I know there are some things that are crappy about casual dating, but I kind of wish I got to date around people.
+I know there are some things that are crappy about casual dating, but I kinda wished I got to date around people.
 But hey, I'm so proud of you!
 I never knew why pride was such a thing in the LGBTQ community, but now I sort of understand."

 "Really?"
 I was surprised that she would use that word: "proud."
 She was proud of me?